HMS Hedingham Castle (K529): Design and description

-Construction amd career
+Construction and career

 Named after Hedingham Castle in Essex, Hedingham Castle was ordered on 9 December 1942 under the name Gorey Castle (after Mont Orgueil in Jersey), but was renamed sometime in 1943.
 The ship was laid down at John Crown & Sons in Sunderland on 2 November 1943 and launched on 30 October 1944 before being commissioned on 12 May 1945, four days after Germany surrendered.
 Nonetheless, she was assigned to Western Approaches Command's Anti-Submarine Training School at Tobermory, Mull, for three weeks after working up.
 Hedingham Castle was briefly placed in reserve from August to October at Chatham.
 She was reactivated that month for air-sea rescue duties under Rosyth Command and was then assigned to the 3rd Escort Flotilla, based at Portland Harbour in 1946.
 In June 1947 the ship made a port visit to Harwich so she could be visited by the residents of Castle Hedingham who had adopted her.
 Hedingham Castle was assigned to the 2nd Training Flotilla in January 1949 at Portland.

 In 1953 she took part in the Fleet Review to celebrate the Coronation of Queen Elizabeth II.
 The ship was again placed in reserve in 1956, albeit at Plymouth, and was sold for scrap on 21 October 1957.
 Hedingham Castle arrived at Granton in April 1958 to begin demolition.